Satisfactory Academic Progress

 SAP Appeal

 If your financial aid has been suspended due to not meeting the SAP requirements, we strongly encourage you to complete an appeal.
 To avoid processing delays, submit your appeal as soon as possible.
 Appeals must be submitted by Oct.
 1 for the fall semester and March 1 for the spring semester.
-Late appeals may not be accepted.
+Late appeals will be considered on a case-by-case basis.
 No appeals will be accepted after the semester has ended.

 Appeals are evaluated on an individual basis.
 While there is no limit on the number of times you can complete an appeal, multiple appeals may be difficult to approve.
 In these cases, significant documentation of extenuating circumstances should be submitted for evaluation.
 Reinstatement of financial aid is contingent upon the availability of the funds at the time the appeal is approved.